 Then, you’ve got the street entertainment, which is perhaps the most exciting.

-For example, new in 2019, as you walk down Discovery Island, you may very well come into contact with some beautiful animal and winter-themed puppets accompanied by live music.
+For example as you walk down Discovery Island, you may very well come into contact with some beautiful animal and winter-themed puppets accompanied by live music.

 Similar to how “Kevin” from UP has been roaming around the park and interacting with guests, these puppets (and the humans attached) will be creating a joyful atmosphere as you start your day in the parks and you’ll get to get up close and personal with some of Disney’s most beautifully imagineered puppets.